 This quote’s been popping up a lot lately, and made me wonder why so many women feel anything but powerful at menopause?

-When writing my menopause series, I was struck by all the negative press this life phase receives.
-Repeated articles followed a familiar story arc, “I was losing my mind, struggling at home and work and then my doctor said here’s this drug.
+When creating my menopause series, I was struck by all the negative press this life phase receives.
+Repeated articles followed a familiar story arc, “I was losing my mind, struggling at home and work and then my doctor said take this drug.
 Problem solved.”

 I won’t sugar coat it, some woman do have a tough time at menopause, though these extreme cases getting a disproportionate amount of coverage.

-The good news is there are a lot of natural things you can do reduce annoying symptoms and step into your power!
+The good news is there are a lot of natural ways you can do reduce annoying symptoms and step into your power!

 In depth articles